F-Gray/QCCSRC/README.md

 void Grid::ReadGrid(Grid& GridRef, GridPosition Offset, bool Flip[3]);   //Read GridRef into Grid at Offset position abd invert in specified Cartesian directions
 ```

-The <i>GridPosition</i> struct defines a position at X, Y, Z and has the constructors and members
+The `GridPosition` struct defines a position at X, Y, Z and has the constructors and members

 ```C++
 long long GridPosition::x;    //Coordinates